 An Application to Graduate must be filed by each student who wishes to receive an Associate degree.
-Students must have a graduation checklist completed by a counselor prior to submitting their application.
+Students must make an appointment with a counselor to apply for graduation.

-The completed application must be returned to the Admissions Office prior to the deadlines published in the college calendar, which can be found in the Schedule of Classes, College Catalog, and Student Bulletin.
+The application must be submitted to the Admissions Office prior to the deadlines published in the college calendar, which can be found in the Schedule of Classes, College Catalog, and Student Bulletin.